Comedy Central Records

-Comedy Central Records is a record label based in New York and owned by Paramount Global.
+Comedy Central Records is a record label based in New York and owned by Paramount Skydance Corporation.
 The label specializes in stand-up comedy albums and is distributed by Alternative Distribution Alliance, a subsidiary of Warner Music Group.

-The label has released albums from artists such as Aziz Ansari, Louis C.K., Amy Schumer, and Kevin Hart.
-As of December 2016, Comedy Central Records has put out over 200 albums.
+The label has released albums from artists such as Aziz Ansari, Louis C.K., Dave Attell, Amy Schumer and Kevin Hart.
+As of December 2016, Comedy Central Records has issued over 200 albums.

 History

 2002–06

 Comedy Central Records was founded in 2002 by American multi-Grammy winning record and television producer, Jack Vaughn Jr. along with Comedy Central.

-The first release under the label was Comedy Central's "Crank Yankers," an uncensored album featuring human-like puppets voiced by comedic talent such as Adam Carolla, Jimmy Kimmel, Sarah Silverman and Fred Armisen, making off-color crank calls to one another.
-Upon its release, the album sold more than 80,000 copies, prompting network executives to release three more volumes of calls, including "The Best Uncensored Crank Calls, Vol. 2" and the two part "The Best Crank Calls."
+The first release under the label was Comedy Central's Crank Yankers, an uncensored album featuring human-like puppets voiced by comedic talent such as Adam Carolla, Jimmy Kimmel, Sarah Silverman and Fred Armisen, making off-color crank calls to one another.
+Upon its release, the album sold more than 80,000 copies, prompting network executives to release three more volumes of calls, including The Best Uncensored Crank Calls, Vol. 2 and the two part The Best Crank Calls.

 In the early years, the label signed talent such as Dave Attell, Daniel Tosh, Dane Cook, Lewis Black and Mitch Hedberg to record deals.
-Their early releases included Daniel Tosh's “True Stories I Made Up” (RIAA-certified Gold) and Dane Cook's “Harmful if Swallowed” and “Retaliation” (RIAA-certified Platinum and 2× Platinum, respectively).
+Their early releases included Daniel Tosh's True Stories I Made Up (RIAA-certified Gold) and Dane Cook's Harmful if Swallowed and Retaliation (RIAA-certified Platinum and 2× Platinum, respectively).

 2007–11

-Comedy Central Records received its first Grammy Award nomination in 2006 for "Lewis Black: Luther Burbank Performing Arts Center Blues" and won its first Grammy a year later for "Lewis Black: The Carnegie Hall Performance."
-The label also received Grammy nominations for albums from Steven Wright, Stephen Colbert and George Lopez, and won Grammy's for "A Colbert Christmas: The Greatest Gift of All!" as well as “Lewis Black: Stark Raving Black.”
-Other notable releases during this period include the platinum-selling, “Jim Gaffigan: King Baby” and “Demetri Martin.
-Person.”, the follow up album to the RIAA-certified Gold, “Demetri Martin: These are Jokes.”
+Comedy Central Records received its first Grammy Award nomination in 2006 for Lewis Black's Luther Burbank Performing Arts Center Blues and won its first Grammy a year later for Lewis Black's The Carnegie Hall Performance.
+The label also received Grammy nominations for albums from Steven Wright, Stephen Colbert and George Lopez, and won Grammy's for A Colbert Christmas: The Greatest Gift of All! as well as Lewis Black's Stark Raving Black.
+Other notable releases during this period include Jim Gaffigan's platinum-selling King Baby and Demetri Martin.
+Person., the follow-up album to the RIAA-certified Gold, Martin's These Are Jokes.

-Dane Cook continued to be one of the label's biggest names during this time, with his 2007 release, “Rough Around The Edges: Live From Madison Square Garden” debuting at #11 on US Charts and selling 90,000 copies in its first week.
-Two years later, the label released “Dane Cook: Isolated Incident,” with Cook opting to tape this album in front of a smaller crowd of 400 at The Laugh Factory in Los Angeles.
-Dane Cook's greatest hits album “I Did My Best,” was released on the label in 2010.
+Dane Cook continued to be one of the label's biggest names during this time, with his 2007 release, Rough Around the Edges: Live from Madison Square Garden debuting at #11 on US Charts and selling 90,000 copies in its first week.
+Two years later, the label released Dane Cook: Isolated Incident, with Cook opting to tape this album in front of a smaller crowd of 400 at The Laugh Factory in Los Angeles.
+Dane Cook's greatest hits album I Did My Best was released on the label in 2010.

-Comedy Central Records posthumously released Mitch Hedberg's “Do You Believe in Gosh?” in 2008.
+Comedy Central Records posthumously released Mitch Hedberg's Do You Believe in Gosh? in 2008.
 The album was recorded just two months before the comedian's death in 2005.